vjcitn/cloudscalebioc/README.md

 ## Time outline

-An example for a 45-minute workshop:
+Approximate timings for sections of workshop

 | Activity                     | Time |
 |------------------------------|------|